-- Can persist for weeks to months depending on the cause and may or may not be a major health concern. - Continue to offer prey every few weeks, review and optimize husbandry, and reduce handling until interest in food resumes.
+- Can persist for weeks to months and depending on the cause and may or may not be a major health concern. - It is not uncommon for ball pythons to stop eating during certain times of the year, generally in the winter months, or during a shed. - Continue to offer prey every few weeks, review and optimize husbandry, and reduce handling until it is interested in eating again, as the snake will eventually resume feeding normally.
 If weight loss or any other health problems are observed, then it is recommended to seek veterinary care.